NeustonIO/UnusedAssetFinder/README.md

 Unused Asset Finder is a Unity package that helps you figure out which assets are unused and can safely be deleted from the project.

+Unused Assets are assets that can't be reach in the asset dependency graph from the scenes in Editor Build Settings or from Resources.

 ## Getting started

 - Open `Tools > Neuston > Unused Asset Finder`